The Manager Usage Dashboard

 4. Set the auto-reload thresholds and amounts

-For each currency:
+For each ledger:

 - Top up when below — the trigger.
 When the remaining balance crosses below this, FolioReady tops up.